Search

 You can find an item in the context of a grid or a tree.

-In the search box above the grid or tree, type a search entry.
+Click the Search button above the grid or tree, and type a search entry.

 Tree search Tree items that match the search criteria.
 Click a result to highlight it in the tree and open its details.